 In Colorado?
 See our article on Colorado bench warrants.

-Our Las Vegas criminal defense attorneys quash bench warrants and handle all other criminal matters throughout Clark and Washoe Counties, including Henderson, Boulder City, North Las Vegas, Mesquite, Laughlin, Goodsprings, Moapa, Moapa Valley, Bunkerville, Searchlight, Pahrump, and Reno.
+Our Las Vegas, NV criminal defense attorneys quash bench warrants and handle all other criminal matters throughout Clark and Washoe Counties, including the City of Las Vegas, Henderson, Boulder City, North Las Vegas, Mesquite, Laughlin, Goodsprings, Moapa, Moapa Valley, Bunkerville, Searchlight, Pahrump, and Reno.

 - NRS 22.040; Jaeger v.
 State, 113 Nev.
 1275, 948 P.2d 1185 (1997) (Judge issued a bench warrant where a defendant did not complete community service requirements); In re Mosely, 120 Nev.
 908, 102 P.3d 555 (2004) (Judge issued a bench warrant where a defendant defied terms of a plea bargain).